miquels/xilfton/README.md

 This is an Android Webview app for the Xilfton media streamer PWA.
 It just loads the Xilfton webinterface like a browser would.

+## Configuration.

+The app has a builtin 'bootmenu' like chooser to choose between different PWA servers.
+If no default has been set yet, the menu will be shown - otherwise the default entry will be loaded.

+To get to the menu from the Xilfton app, press the "back" button six times in rapid succession (within one second).

+## BUILDING

+- First run "quasar build" in the ui/ directory
+- Then in Android Studio run the app, or build an APK

 ## TODO

-### Implement URL chooser.

-The first page should be local, and ask the user to enter the URL for their xilfton instance.
-It should have a 'enable dev options' checkbox, which would allow self-signed certs when accessing 192.168.0.0/16 or localhost.

-Pressing the 'back' button 6 times in rapid succession should unload force the app to reload the initial page, so that the settings can be changed, or in the case that the xilfton PWA is not responsive.

 ### 5.1 Surround Sound.